Page Banner

 The MS4 individual permits expire after a term of five years.
 Permittees must re-apply for coverage prior to expiration of each permit term (Rule 62-624.420 F.A.C.).

-An MS4 permittee may re-apply for permit coverage concurrently with a timely filing of the fourth-year annual report, or, as an alternative, permittees may re-apply by submitting an application 180 days prior to the expiration of the permit.
-The required contents of a re-application are specified in Rule 62-624.440, F.A.C.
+An MS4 permittee may re-apply for permit coverage concurrently with a timely filing of the Year 4 annual report, or, as an alternative, permittees may re-apply by submitting an application 180 days prior to the expiration of the permit.
+The required contents of a reapplication are specified in Rule 62-624.440, F.A.C.
+There is no application form.

 NPDES Stormwater Program